shubhamkumar27/Covid_19_flutter_app/README.md

 </p>

 ## Found a Bug ?
-If you find any bug or have any feature request, feel free to raise an issue or if you want to contribute to this project please create a pull request.
+If you find any bug or have any feature request, feel free to raise an issue or contact me on : shubhamkumar8180323@gmail.com

+If you want to contribute to this project please create a pull request.

+#### If you liked ♥ this project, please hit that **STAR** button.